 - Which health problem is considered to be the smallest health problem overall?

-Table 13.1 gives a lot of information about this situation:
+The table above gives a lot of information about this situation:

 - Malaria has been given the highest rank in this ranking system.